covjson/specification/profiles.md

 #### Section profile

-- A domain with Section profile must have the axes `"composite"` and `"z"`.
+- A domain with Section profile MUST have the axes `"composite"` and `"z"`.
-- The axis `"composite"` must have the data type `"Tuple"` and the component identifiers `"t","x","y"`.
+- The axis `"composite"` MUST have the data type `"Tuple"` and the component identifiers `"t","x","y"`.
-- The value ordering of the axis `"composite"` must follow the ordering of its `"t"` component as defined in the corresponding reference system.
+- The value ordering of the axis `"composite"` MUST follow the ordering of its `"t"` component as defined in the corresponding reference system.

 Example:
 ```js